scott-milano/CHash/README.md

 - Thread safe:  List access is mutex protected
 - Item Level Mutex: (In development) Lock/Unlock calls for individual entries
-- Binary Lookup: List is sorted and insert/retrival is 26 time faster (run make timetest)
+- Binary Lookup: List is sorted and insert/retrival is 26 time faster than a linear insert (run make timetest)
 - Linear Lookup: If list order is important and needs to be maintained, build with -DLSEARCH option.
 - Network Shared: (In development) List inserts and deletes can be broadcast via multicast
 - Key/Value: Types can be simple ordinal types or structures.
 String keys are supported by the DEFINE\_HASH() macro.
+- Tested with Valgrind for memory leaks (run make memtest)

+## Build

+Build with simple: make

+    # make

+Make install copies the output files from .../CHash/src to .../CHash/lib and .../CHash/include for linking.

+    # make install

+Then when building your own executable add .../CHash/lib/libhash.a to the link line, and add -I.../CHash/include/ to CFLAGS

+    # gcc mymain.c ~/CHash/lib/libhash.a -I ~/CHash/include -lpthread -o myBinary

+Doxgen can be built with:

+    # make docs

 ## Usage